-- 1. Each container of any coating subject to this rule shall display the date on which the contents were manufactured or a code indicating the date of manufacture.
-Each manufacturer of such coatings shall file with the Air Pollution Control Officer and the Executive Officer of the California Air Resources Board an explanation of each code. - 2.
-Each container of any coating subject to this rule shall display a statement of the manufacturer's recommendation regarding thinning of the coating.
+- Each container of any coating subject to this rule shall display the date on which the contents were manufactured or a code indicating the date of manufacture.
+Each manufacturer of such coatings shall file with the Air Pollution Control Officer and the Executive Officer of the California Air Resources Board an explanation of each code. - Each container of any coating subject to this rule shall display a statement of the manufacturer's recommendation regarding thinning of the coating.
 This recommendation shall not apply to the thinning of coatings with water.
 The recommendation shall specify that the coating is to be employed without thinning or diluting under normal environmental and application conditions unless any thinning recommended on the label for normal environmental and application conditions does not cause a coating to exceed its applicable standard for reactive organic compound content. - 3.
-Each container of any coating subject to this rule shall display the maximum ROC reactive organic compound content of the coating, as applied, and after any thinning as recommended by the manufacturer.
-ROC Reactive organic compound content shall be displayed as g/lgrams per liter or lb/galpounds per gallon of coating, less water and less exempt organic compounds.
-The VOC volatile organic compound content may be displayed instead of the ROC reactive organic compound content as long as the manufacturer's definition of VOC volatile organic compound is consistent with the definition of ROC reactive organic compound contained in District Rule 102, Definitions.
-ROC Reactive organic compound content displayed may be calculated using product formulation data and the formula in Section C, or may be determined using the test method in Section I.1.
+Each container of any coating subject to this rule shall display the maximum reactive organic compound content of the coating, as applied, and after any thinning as recommended by the manufacturer.
+Reactive organic compound content shall be displayed as grams per liter or pounds per gallon of coating, less water and less exempt compounds.
+The volatile organic compound content may be displayed instead of the reactive organic compound content as long as the manufacturer's definition of volatile organic compound is consistent with the definition of reactive organic compound contained in District Rule 102, Definitions.
+Reactive organic compound content displayed may be calculated using product formulation data and the formula in Section C, or may be determined using the test method in Section I.1.